-H. Reaching Minority, Low Income and Other Potentially Disadvantaged Populations
+H. Community Demographics

-SPC ensures that low-income, minority, and other potentially disadvantaged populations are correctly identified and subsequently engaged in each step of the transportation planning process.
-This allows SPC and its planning partners to appropriately weigh the effects of transportation plans and programs on the populations they serve.
-Input from the public and relevant organizations is incorporated at each stage of the transportation planning process, from the assessment of regional needs to the production of the final plan report.
-We identify opportunities and strategies that will provide these communities greater access to the transportation planning process.
-Efforts to involve these groups may include, but are not limited to the following:
+SPC ensures regional communities are engaged in each step of the transportation planning process.
+This allows SPC and its planning partners to appropriately weigh the efforts of transportation plans and programs on the community members they serve.

+Ensure that input from the public and relevant organizations is incorporated at each stage of the transportation planning process, from the assessment of regional needs to the production of the final plan report.

+We identify opportunities and strategies that will provide regional communities greater access to the transportation planning process.
+Efforts to involve community members may include, but are not limited to the following:

-- Identifying areas in our region with concentrations of low-income, minority, and other potentially disadvantaged populations - Identifying organizations that work directly with these communities - Posting notification of meetings, public hearings, and open houses in newspapers, on our website, in newsletters, through contact lists, and our partners' communication networks - Publishing notification of meetings, public hearings, public comment periods, and open houses in LEP languages (see Section 3.2) - Issuing guidance to our member governments and providing Census data for use in ensuring their Public Participation Panel appointments are reflective of the demographic profile of their jurisdictions - Regularly updating our EJ analysis to ensure that low-income, minority and other potentially disadvantaged populations are correctly identified
+- Identifying needs of each county - Identifying organizations that work directly with communities where needed - Posting notification of meetings, public hearings, and open houses in newspapers, on our website, in newsletters, through contact lists, and our partners' communication networks - Publishing notification of meetings, public hearings, public comment periods, and open houses. - Issuing guidance to our member governments and providing community demographics for use in ensuring public engagement.

-These steps help to build relationships with key leaders and organizations and ensures the plan/program proposed does not unjustly burden any group.
-For more information, please see spcregion.org for the most current EJ reports.
+These steps help to build relationships with key leaders and organizations.
+For more information, please see spcregion.org.